-The standard size for a larger pot is one gallon.
-So, fill a gallon container with potting soil or mix.
-You can buy great potting soil at any grocery or hardware store.
-Look for soil with peat moss, pine bark, and perlite or vermiculite.
+The standard for a large pot is one-gallon.
+Fill the container with potting soil or compost mix.
+You can buy soil at a nursery.

 Transplanting The Tomato Plant

-After the pot is prepared, it’s time to move the tomato plant over.
-Use your fingers to lightly break up the roots at the bottom of the root ball before setting your plant into its new home.
-Be very gentle so you don’t disturb the roots.
+When the pot is ready, transfer the tomato plant.
+Use your fingers to break up the roots in the root ball before placing your plant in its new home.
+Don’t disturb the roots, so handle with care.

 Pruning Your Tomato Plant

-The root ball should be covered completely as that was the old level.
-The new level will be slightly higher.
-Make sure you use the healthy potting soil that you purchased and not just dirt.
+The plant’s root ball should be covered by its previous soil level.
+The new soil will be higher.
+Do not use dirt.
 Tomato plants need vitamins.

 Tomato Plant Care